Observation of quasi-coherent density fluctuation in scrape-off layer enhancing boundary transport in high-betaN hybrid plasmas on DIII-D: Results

 \subsection{Linear simulation using BOUT++}

-A linear simulation has been carried out to identify the dominant drive for this SOL QCF, using the BOUT++ framework with a reduced 5-field fluid model \citep{li2019prediction,xia2015nonlinear}.
-This model evolves five perturbed variables, i.e., ion density, ion and electron temperature, magnetic flux, and the vorticity.
+A linear simulation using the BOUT++ framework with a reduced 5-field fluid model has been carried out and compared to the observations shown in previous sections.
+This model evolves five perturbed variables, i.e., ion density, ion and electron temperature, magnetic flux, and the vorticity \citep{li2019prediction,xia2015nonlinear}.
 This reduced 5-field model includes the ideal and resistive peeling-ballooning physics, as well as diamagnetic and $E\times B$ drift.
 The simulated domain in normalized poloidal flux is $0.95<\psi_{n}<1.10$, and the grid resolution is $N_{\psi_{n}}=256$ in the radial direction and $N_{y}=64$ in the poloidal direction.
 The resistivity $\eta$ is considered as Spitzer-Härm resistivity.
 Since it is based on the Braginskii reduced fluid equations, the model is only suitable for the simulation of long wavelength turbulence with $k_{\bot}\rho_{s}<1$.
-This wavenumber range covers the scales of the SOL QCF ($k_{\bot}\rho_{s}=0.2-0.35$).
+This wavenumber range covers the scales of the SOL QCF ($k_{\bot}\rho_{s}=0.2-0.4$).
 BOUT++ employs only the toroidal mode number, $n$, as the independent variable for the linear scan, and the poloidal mode number, $m$, is determined via a local effective safety factor $q_{\mathrm{eff}}$ inferred from the local pitch angle \citep{dudson2009bouta}, i.e., $m=nq_{\mathrm{eff}}$.
 Thus, the effective poloidal wavenumber can be defined as $k_{\theta}^{\mathrm{eff}}=nq/a$, where $a$ is the plasma minor radius, $m$ and $n$ are the poloidal and toroidal mode number respectively.
 More details about the BOUT++ 5-field model deployed in this study can be found in previous publications \citep{li2019prediction,xia2015nonlinear}.

+In the linear BOUT++ simulations, experimental profiles at two different time slices are used as the input for a comparative study.
+One set of profiles is from 3250 ms of shot 160511 (with SOL QCF, red in Fig.~\ref{fig:bout}(a)), and the other is from about 3850 ms (without SOL QCF, blue in Fig.~\ref{fig:bout}(a)).
+When the SOL QCF is observed, the density gradient increases significantly in the SOL region (red in Fig.~\ref{fig:bout}(a)).
+One may also note that, in the latter case (blue in Fig.~\ref{fig:bout}(a)), the SOL density profile is more flattened and looks more close to conventional density shoulder.